ChesterSim/cs3219-taska/README.md

 After which, we run the reverse proxy:

-`docker run -d --name chester-reverse-proxy -p 80:80 -p 443:443 --link=microservice1 --link=microservice2 chester-reverse-proxy`
+`docker run -d --name nginx-reverse-proxy -p 80:80 -p 443:443 --link=microservice1 --link=microservice2 nginx-reverse-proxy`

 Verify that all three containers are running: